 Substance abuse and anger can be a dangerous combination.
 Alcohol and other drugs such as heroin or cocaine can exacerbate a person’s anger, and unresolved anger often leads to further use of drugs or alcohol as a way to cope, which can leave an addicted man or women feeling stuck in a whipsaw between anger and more substance abuse.
-Treatment for substance abuse and anger is often the only way to break free of this destructive cycle of anger and substance abuse.
+Rehab treatment for substance abuse and anger is often the only way to break free of this destructive cycle of anger and substance abuse.

 How Substance Addictions Impact Anger